-The School currently participates in the State Foundation Program and the State Disadvantaged Pupil Impact Aid (DPIA) Program, which are reflected under "State Aid" on the Statement of Revenues, Expenses, and Changes in Net Assets.
-Revenues received from these programs are recognized as operating revenues in the accounting period in which all eligibility requirements have been met.
+The School currently participates in the State Foundation Program which is reflected under "State Aid" on the Statement of Revenues, Expenses, and Changes in Net Assets.
+Revenue received from this program is recognized as operating revenue in the accounting period in which all eligibility requirements have been met.